- Fee assured

 Mr Basso is a member of the British Society of Surgery of the Hand (BSSH) and also a component of the 'Scaphoid Fractures Study Group'.
 As such, Mr Basso participated, as Project Leader Collaborator, in the collection of clinical data to be included in the National Audit on Occult Scaphoid fractures, led by the BSSH.
 More recently, he collaborated further with the BSSH to develop the ‘Trigger trial’, another multicentre clinical project, aimed at comparing the clinical effectiveness of steroid injection versus surgery in treating trigger fingers.
 He is about to start a further clinical research project on chronic wrist pain.

-His interest in promoting the best possible Patients' experience has made him very efficient in improving and monitoring Patients' satisfaction levels and has prompted him to publish two articles on the topic of patients experience through hospital services.
+His interest in promoting the best possible Patients' experience has made him very keen on improving and monitoring Patients' satisfaction levels, prompting him to publish two articles on the topic of patients experience through hospital services.

 Areas of interest

-Hand Deformities; Degenerative Disease and Rheumatoid Arthritis of the Hand and Wrist; Surgery of Dupuytren's contracture; Surgery of Rizarthritis (painful thumb); Chronic Wrist Pain; Wrist Instability; De Quervain's syndrome (wrist pain); Arthroscopy of the Wrist; Shoulder Arthroscopy (keyhole surgery); Rotator Cuff Injuries; Subacromial Decompression (Shoulder pain).
+Hand Deformities; Degenerative Disease and Rheumatoid Arthritis of the Hand and Wrist; Surgery of Dupuytren's contracture; operative and non- operative management of the painful thumb; Chronic Wrist Pain; Wrist Instability; De Quervain's syndrome (wrist pain); Arthroscopy of the Wrist.

 (Additional) Languages spoken

 - Spanish - Conversational

 “The Outcome of Wrist Denervation for the Management of Intractable Wrist Pain.
 A Prospective, longitudinal, single- surgeon, cohort study.
 Using the UK Hand Registry.”